luc-tielen/blog/site/posts/create_recursion_schemes_using_comonads.md

 ## Conclusion

-In this post I showed how comonads in combination with the extremely general `gcata` function can be used to create taylor-made recursion schemes.
+In this post I showed how comonads in combination with the extremely general `gcata` function can be used to create tailor-made recursion schemes.
 By providing our own `Comonad` type and following a mechanical process for defining a distributive law, we can create a recursion scheme that does exactly what we need.